leesaudan2/woz2dsk/README.md

   track after track.
-  Within each track, sectors are ordered by logical sector numbers, mapped to physical sector numbers in the DOS 3.3 way.[[1]][r1] These images have a fixed size of 144360 bytes (= 140KB).
+  Within each track, sectors are ordered by logical sector numbers, mapped to physical sector numbers in the DOS 3.3 way.[[1]][r1] These images have a fixed size of 144360 bytes (= 140 KB).
+  With `--output-40-tracks`: 40 track images are generated, with a size of 163840 bytes (= 160 KB)

 * `ProDOS`: This format is usually found in files with the `.po` extension.
   It is like the `DOS` format in most aspects, except that the